UCSB-AMPLab/telar/README.md

 #### Step 1: Gather Your Images

-You have two options for adding images to your exhibition:
+You have two options for adding images to your narrative:

 **Option A: Upload Your Own Images**